 Long-Term Vision

-The vision of the Policy Document is that each State Party understands the current and future potential impacts of climate change on the Outstanding Universal Value of the World Heritage properties situated on their territory, and undertakes climate action in an effective, ambitious, cooperative and active way.
-This is undertaken consistently with States Parties’ obligations under the World Heritage Convention, the protection, conservation and management of their cultural and natural heritage to the utmost of own capacities and resources, international assistance and co-operation.
+[Approved on 31/01/2023] The vision of the Policy Document is that each State Party understands the current and future potential impacts of climate change on the Outstanding Universal Value of the World Heritage properties situated on their territory, and undertakes climate action in an effective, ambitious, cooperative and active way.
+This is undertaken consistently with the States Parties’ obligations under the World Heritage Convention, and where appropriate, in synergy with other relevant multilateral environmental agreements, for the protection, conservation and management of their cultural and natural heritage to the utmost of their own capacities and resources, including with international assistance and co-operation.

 World Heritage Climate Action Goals

-The Policy Document establishes the following set of World Heritage Climate Action Goals towards 2030, to guide how World Heritage processes can effectively contribute to the transformative change needed to halt and reverse the negative trends associated with climate change causes and effects, through enhanced and improved collaboration, and effective and synergistic implementation of local, national and international climate policy instruments.
-While the goals are targeted primarily at States Parties to the Convention, they require the contribution and support of the World Heritage Committee, Advisory Bodies, site managers and civil society.
-These goals should be viewed in light of national circumstances.
+[discussion on hold - paragraphs 11, 21, 25, 27, 58 and 94 will be discussed together informally among interested members] The Policy Document establishes the following set of World Heritage Climate Action Goals towards 2030, to guide how World Heritage processes can effectively contribute to the transformative change needed to halt and reverse the negative trends associated with climate change causes and effects, through enhanced and improved collaboration, and effective and synergistic implementation of local, national and international climate policy instruments.
+[Brazil] These goals should be viewed in light of national circumstances [Brazil] and of the available technical and financial capacities of each State Party.
+In this regard, attention must be drawn to the urgent need for the mobilization of the means of implementation for the achievement of these goals in developing countries, taking into account the common but differentiated responsibilities broadly recognized.

 27. Only the text highlighted in grey was discussed during the Panel of experts (see Report of the Panel)

-Goal 1 (Climate risk assessment): By 2030, States Parties should develop and share tools and build capacity needed to assess climate risks and identify potential reversible or irreversible damage to attributes carrying the Outstanding Universal Value associated with current and projected impacts of climate hazards, and to report the resulting climate risks assessments through World Heritage processes such as Periodic Reporting and state of conservation reports (see Section D.1 below);
+Goal 1 (Climate risk assessment): [Saudi Arabia]States Parties should develop, [Saudi Arabia] collaborate to and share tools and build capacity needed to assess climate risks and identify potential reversible or irreversible damage to attributes carrying the Outstanding Universal Value associated with current and projected impacts of climate hazards, and to report the resulting climate risks assessments through World Heritage processes such as Periodic Reporting and state of conservation reports (see Section D.1 below);

-Goal 2 (Climate Adaptation): By 2030, States Parties should establish and develop at the [Saudi Arabia] national and local levelsinternational, national and/or other levels, and implement at the site level, as appropriate, robust climate adaptation frameworks for their cultural and natural heritage, that can demonstrate measurable progress on monitoring of climate hazards, assessing and reducing climate risks and vulnerabilities, and in doing so enhancing adaptive capacity and building climate resilience for all World Heritage properties (see Section D.2 below);
+[discussion on hold - paragraphs 11, 21, 25, 27, 58 and 94 will be discussed together informally among interested members] Goal 2 (Climate Adaptation): [Saudi Arabia]States Parties should establish and develop at the [Saudi Arabia] national and local levels, and implement at the site level, as appropriate, robust climate adaptation frameworks for their cultural, natural [Saudi Arabia] and mixed heritage, [Egypt] to be integrated in their national adaptation plans, that can demonstrate measurable progress on monitoring of climate hazards, assessing and reducing climate risks and vulnerabilities, and in doing so enhancing adaptive capacity and building climate resilience for all World Heritage properties (see Section D.2 below);

 Goal 2.
 Only the text highlighted in grey was discussed during the Panel of experts (see Report of the Panel)

-Goal 3 (Climate Mitigation): By 2030, States Parties, in accordance with nationally determined contributions, and in line with principles established under the UNFCCC and the Paris Agreement, should develop and implement at international, national and/or other appropriate levels, comprehensive climate mitigation frameworks that strengthen the capacity for mitigation action of their cultural, natural and mixed properties and encourage the reduction of net greenhouse gas emissions associated with World Heritage properties, including, where appropriate, actions to safeguard natural ecosystems that are carbon sinks (see Section D.3 below);
+Goal 3 (Climate Mitigation): [Saudi Arabia]States Parties, in [Japan] [Egypt: move below] line with nationally determined contributions [Japan] under the Paris Agreement, should develop [Saudi Arabia] at national and local levels, and implement at the site level, as appropriate, comprehensive climate mitigation frameworks, [Egypt] to be integrated in their nationally determined contributions, that strengthen the capacity for mitigation action of their cultural, natural and mixed properties and encourage the reduction of net greenhouse gas emissions associated with World Heritage properties, including, where appropriate, actions to safeguard natural ecosystems that are carbon sinks (see Section D.3 below);

 Goal 3.
 Only the text highlighted in grey was discussed during the Panel of experts (see Report of the Panel)